 Case Info

-Dupixent May Increase the Risk for Certain Lymphoma Cancers
+Dupixent May Increase the Risk for Cutaneous T-cell Lymphomas

 Dupixent (dupilumab) is an injectable biologic medication used to treat certain types of inflammatory diseases.
-It works by treating the underlying cause of inflammation and is commonly prescribed for people with atopic dermatitis, eczema, asthma, chronic sinusitis, and eosinophilic esophagitis.
+It is a monoclonal antibody that works by targeting the interleukin 4 receptor to treat the underlying cause of inflammation.

 As part of the immune system, skin plays a major role in the lymphatic system.
 Certain cancers of the lymph system are known as Lymphomas.

-CTCL may include subtypes of Cutaneous T-cell Lymphoma including Sezary Syndrome, Mycosis Fungoides, and other T-cell Lymphoma subtypes.
+CTCL may include subtypes of Cutaneous T-cell Lymphoma including Sezary Syndrome, Mycosis Fungoides, and other T-cell Lymphoma subtypes which begin in the skin.

 Symptoms of CTCL may include: